ejwill/ejwill-scad/scad/milwaukee/labels/low-profile-cases/README.md

 # Low Profile Milkwaukee Packout Case Labels <!-- omit from toc -->

-This OpenSCAD file generates customizable labels for Milwaukee Packout Low-Profile Handles.
+This OpenSCAD file generates customizable labels for Milwaukee Packout Low-Profile and Compact Low-Profile Handles.
 The labels can be customized with text, font, color, and size.
-They can be embedded into the handle or printed on the face.
+They can be engraved into the handle or printed on the face.

 - [Features](#features)
 - [Compatible Organizers](#compatible-organizers)